 - Check in: After 2PM

 - On arrival: Meet and greet

 You know what would make this trip even better?

 Take advantage of these offers available to add to your trip to Wild Thingz Eco Farm

-Witness my beginning stages of living on the land, growing and foraging food, building with ...Read more
+Price is PER GROUP.
+Witness my beginning stages of living on the land, growin...Read more

 Offered on the Host's property or nearby.

 Beautiful back woods roads for biking if you bring your own bike.
 1/4 of dirt road to ride on from my land, the rest are paved.

 Lots of birds, bunnies, quail and coyotes at night.
 Occasional cows meandering through property and free range goats during the...Read more